drduh/macOS-Security-and-Privacy-Guide/README.md

  Edit the hosts file as root, for example with `sudo vi /etc/hosts`

-The hosts file can also be managed with the GUI app [2ndalpha/gasmask](https://github.com/2ndalpha/gasmask).

  To block a domain by `A` record, append any one of the following lines to `/etc/hosts`:

  ```